Abibubble/noffle-my-needs/README.md

 ### Further Testing

-The website was tested on Google Chrome, Firefox, Internet Explorer, Microsoft Edge, Safari and Samsung Internet browsers.
+* The website was tested on Google Chrome, Firefox, Microsoft Edge, Safari and Samsung Internet browsers.
+* Testing was not done on Internet Explorer due to it being depreciated in favour of Microsoft Edge.
-The website was viewed on a variety of devices, including:
+* The website was viewed on a variety of devices, including:
   * Custom built desktop PC, running Windows 10
   * Acer Aspire V Nitro Laptop, running Windows 10
   * Lenovo B51 IntelCore i7 Laptop, running Ubuntu 16.04 LTS
   * MacBook Pro (15-inch, 2017), running macOS Catalina
   * MacBookAir7,2 (13-inch, 2017)
   * iPad 6,11 5th generation, running iOS 10.3
   * Amazon Fire tablet 7
   * iPhone 7
   * iPhone X
   * iPhone 12
   * OPPO Find X2
   * OPPO Find X2 Lite
   * Samsung Galaxy A70
   * Samsung Galaxy S9
   * Samsung Galaxy S10+
   * Samsung A20
   * xBox One

 A large amount of testing was done to ensure that all pages were visible or hidden correctly, all buttons worked as they should, and the site worked as it should.
 Friends, family members, and other developers were asked to review the site and documentation to point out any bugs and/or user experience issues that they came across.